javierclb/tutorials/julia.md

 5. You can test this setup by restarting Atom, opening the command palette (`Shift-Cntrl-P` on Windows, and `Shift-⌘-P` on a Mac, and selecting `Julia: Standard Layout`. :warning: Sometimes, you may encounter an error mesage, say because Atom was confused by the switch in versions.
 Restarting the program should resolve this.

 ## Advanced Configuration for your Desktop: The Revise Workflow
 It is much easier to edit sourcecode in an editor with [Revise.jl](https://github.com/timholy/Revise.jl).
+See [configuration](https://timholy.github.io/Revise.jl/latest/config.html#Using-Revise-by-default-1) instructions for details, or
-2. Find the `.` files are for your account.
-For example, it is usually at `cd ~/.julia` on linux/osx/windows with bash, or in a directory such as `C:\Users\USERNAME\.julia`
+1. Find the `.` files are for your account.
+For example, it is usually at `cd ~/.julia/` on linux/osx/windows with bash, or in a directory such as `C:\Users\USERNAME\.julia\`
+2. Create a directory called `config` as required, so that `.julia/config/` exists
-3. Copy [setup.jl](etc/setup.jl) to that directory
+2. Copy [startup.jl](etc/startup.jl) to that directory, so that you have `.julia/config/startup.jl`

 ### Installing Key Packages